 GMA Grading has been around since 2003 and has been slowly building up their name ever since.
 They seem to be the most well known of the lesser well known grading companies out there, if that makes any sense.
 But are they legit?
 I bought some GMA graded cards, dug through forums end eBay data, and read through other folks experiences to come up with the questions and conclusions in this post.

 Cheap Pricing – GMA is by far the cheapest semi-reputable grading company out there right now.
-With prices as low as $3 per regular card and $4 for thicker cards, no one is beating them on pricing.
-At this price point it doesn’t cost much more than a one touch case to get your cards graded.
+With prices as low as $6 per regular card and $5 for certified or pack autograph cards, no one is beating them on pricing.
+At this price point, it doesn’t cost much more than a one touch case to get your cards graded.

 Fast turnaround – GMA Grading boasts a 7 day turnaround time.
 Putting that up against BGS or PSA is like night and day.
 Sometimes you need to get a card graded and flipped ASAP before missing a profit window.
 GMA’s 7 day turnaround is perfect for that.